 Watch a movie from when you were little.
 My kids are really into modern-day movies — Cloudy With a Chance of Meatballs, Spiderman, etc.— but now and again we try to wrestle them into watching something we loved as kids.
 The Sound of Music felt slow to them (heartbreak), but they loved the original Parent Trap and Back to the Future.

 Give kids a disposable camera.
 My mom gave us all disposable cameras one summer growing up, and we still talk about what a genius idea that was.
 We went crazy for them and took such funny shots — my brother took photos over a wall he wasn’t tall enough to peek over, just so he could know what was on the other side!
-An easier alternative: just let kids take photos with your phone.
-Anton snapped this one of Alex and me a couple weeks ago, and I love it.

 Leave your phone at home.
-Whenever I go for an evening walk with the boys, I try to leave my phone behind because I know myself and otherwise I’ll feel the weight of the phone in my pocket and check a quick email and feel like I have to reply and end up thinking about work the whole time.
+Whenever I go for an evening walk with the boys, I try to leave my phone behind because I know myself and how I’ll feel the weight of the phone in my pocket and check a quick email and feel like I have to reply and end up thinking about work the whole time.
 Instead, I leave my phone at home and if there’s downtime where the boys are happily playing on their own, I just LOOK AROUND.
 (Imagine that!)
-It feels so good to turn your brain off and simply notice things, like clouds that look like waves or chubby babies learning to walk or a mom with a cute skirt or roses at the park that you can stop to smell.
+It feels so good to turn your brain off and simply notice things, like clouds that look like waves or chubby babies learning to walk or a woman with a cute skirt or roses at the park that you can stop to smell.

 Make a crumble.
 What is it that’s so good about crumble?
 This recipe works for any fruit.

 Stay inside and don’t feel bad about it.
-My friend Sharon uses the term “catch-up days,” where you need a break, so you stay inside and do nothing at all.
+My friend Sharon uses the term “catch-up days,” where you all need a break, so you stay inside and do nothing at all.
 Maybe watch a movie at 1 p.m.?
 Just make sure not to do anything productive because that’s against the rules.